UniversalDevicesInc-PG3/Virtual/POLYGLOT_CONFIG.md

     password         password

 There are 3 kinds of virtual devices, switch, dimmer and temperature.
-You will need to have a state variable for each entry and note the id number.
+You do not need to have a state variable for each entry.

 Temerature will be displayed as farenheit unless a 'c' is added.